lain804/TimerResolution/README.md

+# kernel clock precision utility

-Lightweight utility designed to maximize kernel clock precision, improving performance for gaming and other timing-sensitive applications.
+lightweight utility to improve kernel clock precision for better performance in gaming and other timing-sensitive workloads.